Neil Crocker - Director of Public Service

 Maintaining of the streets, parks, flood protection portions, alleys, parking lots, storm sewers

 Diseased trees and boulevard trimming

 Mowing and blacktopping

-City of BRECKENRIDGE ALLEY RESTRICTIONS will be lifted as of Monday, MAY 11th, 2020.
-Beginning Monday, May 11th place your garbage receptacle at its normal pick up location.
+ALLEY RESTRICTIONS will be LIFTED as of Monday, May 3rd, 2021.
+Beginning Monday, May 3rd place your garbage receptacle at its normal pick up location.

 Grass Clipping & Leaf Drop Off Site

 is located at Pope Street turn south at Favorites Deli off Minnesota Ave.
 (No bags, cardboard boxes or branches) **Please do NOT pile up on ground, ONLY use the bins.
 If the bins are not out yet, due to wet grounds, please take to Tree Branch Drop Off Site.

 is located 3 miles north on Highway 9, turn right after the Head of the Red Trap Club), 3/4 mile to the east, site is on right side. **ONLY tree branches, leaves & grass clippings (pile located past trees, to the west) **Do NOT pile leaves & grass clippings in the tree pile.
 Use pile located past trees, to the west.